MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-by-using-remote-desktop-services.md

     For example, [follow these steps to deploy a virtual desktop collection](https://docs.microsoft.com/windows-server/remote/remote-desktop-services/rds-create-collection) on Windows Server.

-After you've completed all the RDS configuration steps, users can connect to any of the virtual machines and run Office 365 ProPlus.
+After you've completed all the RDS configuration steps, users can connect to any of the virtual machines and run Microsoft 365 Apps for enterprise.

 ## Related topics
 <a name="VM"> </a>